 Below is a demographic history between 1850 to 1948.

-resulting in the 1956 Suez Crisis and 1967 Six Day War.
 Following a peace treaty in 1979 the Sinai was returned to Egypt 1980-1982.
+In 1995, two years after the Oslo Accords of 1993, Palestinian Authority passports were issued to the public in Gaza and Jericho, using personal ID numbers issued by the Israeli Civil Administration.
 In September 2005 Israel withdrew the last of its troops from the Gaza Strip.

 Greg Sheridan, foreign editor